garden-io/garden/docs/reference/commands.md

-    garden logs service-a,service-b        # interleaves color-coded logs for service-a and service-b garden logs --follow                   # keeps running and streams all incoming logs to the console garden logs --tag container=service-a  # only shows logs from containers with names matching the pattern garden logs --original-color           # interleaves logs from all services and prints the original output color
+    garden logs service-a,service-b        # interleaves color-coded logs for service-a and service-b garden logs --follow                   # keeps running and streams all incoming logs to the console garden logs --tag container=service-a  # only shows logs from containers with names matching the pattern

 #### Usage